 After the fall of Communism the mood of openness was soon blown away by nationalist insanity.
 But today Rijeka remains something of an avant-garde enclave; like the Łódź YMCA after World War 2, it turns out to be a cultural mecca, serving (along with Galway!) as European Capital of Culture in 2020 (Nobody Tells Me Anything).

-For the current scene, here’s a playlist including the female band Punčke:
+For the current scene, there are several playlists on YouTube, including the female band Punčke.